Technical Specifications and Usage Recommendations

-- A stream of consecutive images (usually a video stream from a camera) or a single image (in some modes) are required for the live face detection.
+- A stream of consecutive images (usually a video stream from a camera) or a single image (in some modes) are required for the face liveness detection.

 - When the liveness check is enabled, it is performed by the face engine before feature extraction.
 If the face in the stream or frame fails to qualify as "live", the features are not extracted.

 - Only one face should be visible in these frames.